60 Clever Uses for Salt—That Don’t Involve Cooking

 Create non-drip candles

-Nothing distracts from a gorgeous candle display like messy wax drips, and believe it or not there is a right way to burn candles.
+Nothing distracts from a gorgeous candle display like messy wax drips.
 To keep them from dripping, create a “shell” around the wax and trap the drips inside by using this saltwater trick.
 Place your candles in a large, flat dish and soak them in a saltwater solution (2 cups water and 2 Tbsp. salt) for 24 hours, then dry them well.
 Now when you light the candles, they won’t make such a mess.

 Remove grass stains